-- a.
-In circumstances where the student feels uncomfortable approaching the professor or course coordinator, the student may bypass the professor and/or course coordinator and may meet with the SON Dean. - 2.
-The SON Dean shall attempt to resolve the complaint within two (2) class/academic days by meeting with the student and faculty member.
-If an investigation by the Dean is warranted, the student and faculty will be notified in writing within one week of the meeting. - 3.
-If the student is not satisfied with the Dean's solution to the complaint, the student should then follow the UAM Student Academic Grievance Policy.
+- 3. The SON dean shall attempt to resolve the complaint within two (2) class/academic days by meeting with the student and faculty member.
+If an investigation by the Dean is warranted, the student and faculty will be notified in writing within 1 week of the meeting. - 4.
+If the student is not satisfied with the dean's solution to the complaint, the student should then follow the UAM Student Academic Grievance Policy.